SFSafeSymbols/SFSafeSymbols/README.md

 ### Swift Package Manager (Xcode-integrated)

 To integrate SFSafeSymbols using the Xcode-built-in SPM, choose `File` → `Swift Packages` → `Add Package Dependency`.
 Enter the following url: `https://github.com/SFSafeSymbols/SFSafeSymbols` and click `Next`.
 When asked about the version, leave the preselection and click `Next`.
-In the following step, select `SFSafeSymbols` as the package product and click `Finish` unless you really want to use `SFSafeSymbols-Dynamic` and know what you are doing.
+In the following step, select `SFSafeSymbols` as the package product and click `Finish`.

 ### Swift Package Manager (standalone)